Tea Container for Tea Storage

 Bamboo or wooden container: generally the prices of these containers are relatively cheaper. the sealing is not quite well performed and not moisture proofed.
 It is a very modest container that can be used for cheaper tea storage.
 These containers are getting excluded on the market day by day now.

-Metal can: metal cans are including stainless steel can and iron can, have better sealing performance, and it is moisture-proof, light-proof, also it is cheaper than ceramic jar.
+Metal canisters: metal cans are including stainless steel can and iron can, have better sealing performance.
+It is moisture-proof, light-proof, also it is cheaper than ceramic jar.
 Metal cans are great for storing green teas.
 The prone of metal can is it gets rusted easily.
 So green tea is usually sealed in a foil bag before placed in this type of can.
 Metal cans are durable and convenient for shipping, it is widely used by tea vendors for packaging.

 Tin: it is recognized as one of top choice container that seals tight, and met with all the conditions of good quality tea containers. the price is quite high, but acceptable.
 It is a good choice for storing varieties of precious teas.